thejhoffman/advent-of-code-2022/README.md

 I was up past midnight on a weekend so I decided to do this puzzle closer to its actual release.
 I felt more comfortable this time around, having experienced the previous two puzzles already.
 I wrote a lot better code out of gate.
 Breaking down parts of the logic into their own functions helped with not having messy code upfront.

 I did refactor a function after getting the requirements for part 2 into a function that works for both parts of the puzzle.
 I also used a helper function found on [Stack OverFlow](https://stackoverflow.com/a/434328) for helping with grouping elements into chunks of a set size inside of a list.

+### Day 4
+Not much to say for today's puzzle.
+I believe I have found a good rhythm fow now.
+I did not run into many hurdles on this puzzle.
+Getting the data into the shape that I wanted was probably the hardest thing.

+One new thing I did learn after going back to look at other solutions for day 3, is python's built in [intersection](https://www.w3schools.com/python/ref_set_intersection.asp) function.
+This function would also be applicable for today's problem as well.
+I may considering using it going forward.